ZJZAC/ZJZAC.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 I am appointed as the Innovation Lead at CFAR, A*STAR.
+Congrats to myself, Fighting!
+- *2025.02*: &nbsp;🎉🎉 Two papers are accepted to CVPR 2025.
+Congrats to Yue Cao and Xuecheng Wu!
+- *2025.02*: &nbsp;🎉🎉 One paper is accepted to TMM.
+Congrats to Shuai Li!
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted to ICLR 2025.
 Congrats to Runyi Hu!
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted to USENIX Security 2025.
 Congrats to Haolin Wu!
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted to TIFS.
 Congrats to Shuai Li!